-I discuss rape claims, commonality of false ones, & causes of delayed reporting.
+Rape claims, the frequency of false ones, and causes of delayed reporting

 Are false allegations of rape or attempted rape common?
 Why would anyone delay reporting rape or attempted rape—unless, some people claim, the accusation is false and is only meant to hurt a particular person’s reputation?
 Because of the recent Ford/Kavanaugh attempted rape case, I visit the question of false allegations of sexual assault and violence.

 Christine Blasey Ford, a professor of psychology at Stanford University and Palo Alto University, has recently accused Brett Kavanaugh, Supreme Court nominee, of attempted rape.
 The alleged incident occurred many years ago, when they were both high school students.
 Kavanaugh vehemently denies it.

 Who is telling the truth?
 A number of observers have refused to take sides, and are waiting for the FBI to conclude its investigation.
 But as The New York Times reports, because this is not a criminal investigation, the FBI investigation would be quite limited.